 Back in January (2019), we went to Germany for a little holiday.
 We left Moscow on 1st January, and came back on 6th January.
 The reason for going to Germany?
 To see friends and attend a couple of their concerts.
-You might have already met them in my post here about going to London.

 We often travel to their concerts.
 It’s always great to see them, and we get to visit new places at the same time!